How to get around Palma

-Visiting the different tourist attractions is easy thanks to the transport network and the nearness of all the points of interest.
+Visiting the different tourist attractions is easy thanks to the transport network, and all the places of interest are close together.

 Hoe duur is het vervoer?

 For most bus rides the fare is €1.50, and €10 for the 10-ride tourist bus pass, which cannot be topped up.
 The fare for the night bus is €1.50.
 The 30-day unlimited Travel Card costs €37.
 The single ticket to Palma airport is €3.
 The price of a metro ticket is €1.60, although the rate depends on the origin and destination you choose.
 There are passes for 20 trips –costing €16.80–, and for 40 trips –costing €25.20.Serveis Ferroviaris de Mallorca (SFM): http://www.trensfm.com/The most convenient option The choice of whether to buy several single tickets or a transport pass will depend on the time you're planning to spend in the city.
 If you want to take a tour of the whole island, one of the most convenient ways to get around is to rent a car at the Son Sant Joan airport or in the city itself.The Palma Pass tourist card is a chip card offering discounts for cultural and leisure attractions, which includes 10 EMT city bus trips and a return trip on the number 1 bus line (Airport – City – Port).
 It can be purchased for 48 hours (€34), 72 hours (€41) or 120 hours (€54)http://www.palmapass.com/

 Andere manieren van vervoer